10. Larger/Plus Sizes

-There is also another problem with varying fabric types and linings in the same garment.
+But there is also another problem with varying fabric types and linings in the same garment.
 Because they each have differing rebound tensions they move differently.
 Sometimes this is desired, sometimes this is terrible.
-Powernet slows things from moving so when you sit down and increase the length from centre back waist to crotch that length has to come from somewhere or the garment gets eaten by ones’ bottom ... usually the garment rides inwards from the outer cheeks first and then gets eaten.
+Using control fabrics is great for flattening tummies but slows things from moving in other directions too .... fore example, when you sit down and increase the length from center back waist to crotch that length has to come from somewhere or the garment gets eaten by ones’ bottom ... usually the garment rides inwards from the outer cheeks first and then gets eaten.
 Many designers don't line the back to allow it to stretch more because of this but then they just exaggerate the first problem.
 The trick is to balance the tensions correctly.

 So how do we balance the tensions when deciding where to place side seams (or working with different tensions anywhere else for that matter)?
 Simple!
 Let's say you want to line the front with Powernet and the back with normal swimwear lining.
 Cut yourself a strip of fabric about a meter long and 10cm wide.
 Sew liner to one half and Powernet to the other and then stretch it.
 Lets say, you stretch the whole strip to 130cm.
 Measure the length of the swimwear lining half (should be around 75cm depending on the liner quality) and the Powernet half (around 55cm) and you'll soon see that the Powernet lining gives up 55:75 of the stretch of standard swimwear lining.
 This means if you are using 12% negative ease normally, you need to lessen the negative ease of the section lined with Powernet to 8.8% (12% x 55/75) ... or essentially you're moving the side seams backward 1.5cm each side on for a 100cm hip measurement.
 This needs to be done for the whole area lined with Powernet.
 That's quite a visual difference even if it doesn't seem like it at first.
 In this way the seams will all sit where you want them to sit and the garment also moves more predictably!

 The above balances tensions correctly, but what if you want even more tummy control?
-Well really you're only option is to use support netting, like Powernet, all the way around the back ... think of it as a stretchy corset.
-Of course you still need to let out the negative ease in both front and now back panels to 8.8% (in the above example) so it still matches the tension in the top of the garment correctly.
-About the only other thing to consider is that you cannot do this with a design that drops below the waist at the back (or even a few centimetres above it) or the garment will simply gape open and all your efforts may be lost.
-Support netting requires full circumferential covering to be effective!
+Well really you're only option is to use control and compression textiles (shapewear), all the way around the back ... think of it as a stretchy corset.
+Of course you still need to let out the negative ease in both front and now back panels to the correct amount for the rebound of your textile.
+About the only other thing to consider is that you cannot do this with a design that drops below the waist at the back (or even a few centimeters above it) or the garment will simply gape open and all your efforts may be lost.
+Support netting (control and/or compression fabrics) requires full circumferential covering to be effective!
 Also remember that the garment will be stiffer and more difficult to get into even though it's actually a little larger in the tummy section.
-The image below shows how I'd modify the pattern (not the block) for use with full wrap round Powernet...
+The image below shows theoretically how I'd modify the pattern (not the block) for use with full wrap round shapewear ...

 OK, moving on ... so now you're aware that side seam position can affect the appearance of a garment at the waist and hips.
 But where should it sit for optimal aesthetics?
 Optimal is how the human eye expects to see things in nature because in nature everything is balanced.
 If you're carrying a heavy box in front of your body you will lean backward to balance.
 If you could defy gravity for a moment and not lean backward then everyone would look at you strangely.
 Have you ever noticed how actors lifting painted polystyrene rocks in old movies always look ridiculous when they throw them?